val3r1o/OS10backupFabric/Readme.md

 </B>How to use</B>

-# ./ Backup.sh
-Backup script to lunch the back up and sync on git</br>
-This is to be used under source ~/opt/dellos10env/bin/activate virtual ENV </br>
-Please review https://github.com/val3r1o/startupdellos10ansible to create control node right way </br>
-Ansible Palybook (copyconfig.yml) to keep back up of full fabric (inventory) configuration on /configs</br>
-Topology represent the scenario on GNS3.
-Dell SmartFabric OS10.5.2.3 </br>

 Tha main point of this space is not the Ansible script, rather the Network configuration and possible replication of it.

 Lab includes: